4xposed/minirate/README.md

 A distributed rate limiter with a focus on readable and well tested code.

-The counter is syncronized on all connected nodes
+The counter is syncronized over all connected nodes

 ```elixir
 iex(test2@127.0.0.1)19> Minirate.check_limit("download", "user_1", 100)